-The Natural History Museum's collections contain over half-a-million artworks.
-Explore a selection of the finest artworks from the Museum's collections and learn how techniques for making a visual record of the natural world have developed since the 17th century.
+The Museum's collections contain up to half a million artworks.
+Explore a selection of some of the finest and see how techniques for making a visual record of the natural world have developed since the 17th century.

 But art isn’t the whole picture.
 Imaging techniques have developed in sync with science so that today we also benefit from advanced photographic tools and incredibly sophisticated imaging technology.